QubesOS/qubes-doc/user/advanced-topics/salt.md

 Beginning with Qubes 4.0 and after [QSB #45](/news/2018/12/03/qsb-45/), we implemented two changes:

-1. Added the `management_dispvm` VM property, which specifies the DVM Template that should be used for management, such as Salt configuration.
+1. Added the `management_dispvm` VM property, which specifies the disposable Template that should be used for management, such as Salt configuration.
 App qubes inherit this property from their parent TemplateVMs.
 If the value is not set explicitly, the default